Add a New Dimension for Your Career

 What experience is needed?

-Applicants should have at least five years of paid business and/or professional experience—inside or outside of the securities industry—and at least two years of college-level credits.
+Applicants should have at least five years of paid business and/or professional experience—inside or outside of the securities industry—and at least sixty college-level credits.
+Generally, internships or short-term work while enrolled as a full-time student will not count towards the employment criteria.

 How are arbitrators assigned to cases?